celery/pytest-celery/docs/getting-started/introduction.rst

     - **Simple**

-        The plugin provides a single :func:`entrypoint <pytest_celery.api.setup.CeleryTestSetup>` to the test case and makes sure everything is configured according to the selected architecture and requirements.
+        The plugin provides a single :ref:`entry point <test-setup>` to the test case and makes sure everything is configured according to the selected architecture and requirements.

         By default, all of the supported architecture components are added to a matrix of all possible combinations.